mobile app bar

 Matt LaFleur, Brett Favre

-Matt LaFleur’s Green Bay Packers choked away their second loss to the Chicago Bears in a month about a week ago in the first round of the playoffs.
-Despite that, LaFleur and the team agreed to a multi-year extension for the longtime head coach.
+Matt LaFleur’s Green Bay Packers choked their way to a loss against the Chicago Bears in the first round of the playoffs a week ago.
+It was their second defeat to the Bears in a month.
+Despite that, the longtime head coach and the Packers have agreed to a multi-year extension.
 And honestly, why not?

 “The most important thing is, I don’t have the inside knowledge.
 I’m a fairweather fan.
 I’m watching from a distance,” Favre began on his podcast, 4th & Favre.

 The Packers were one of the preseason favorites to win the Super Bowl this year, especially after that Micah Parsons trade.
-But they couldn’t even win their own division, and the Bears embarrassed them with comebacks from down 21-3 at half and 16-6 with two minutes left within the space of a month.
+But they couldn’t even win their own division, ending behind Chicago with a 9-7-1 record.
+And the Bears embarrassed them with comebacks from down 21-3 at half (January 10) and 16-6 with two minutes left (on December 20) within the space of a month.

-There was also the early-season game where the Packers were up 10-0 on the Cleveland Browns with four minutes left, only to lose 13-10, and the late-season one where they were up 23-14 on the Denver Broncos, only to lose that one 34-26 as well.
+There was also the early-season game where the Packers were up 10-0 on the Cleveland Browns with four minutes left.
+They lost that matchup 13-10.
+The late-season one was equally telling: Where they were up 23-14 on the Denver Broncos, only to lose that game 34-26.

 There was surely a bad pattern late in games this year for the Packers.
 And Green Bay will be hoping their newly re-signed head coach was not the reason for it.